av2mu/comp590-132-project/README.md

 # SimpleDAO Analysis

-This project provides a comprehensive analysis of the SimpleDAO smart contract using Scribble for formal verification and Diligence for fuzzing.
+This project provides a comprehensive analysis of the SimpleDAO smart contract using Scribble for formal verification and Mythril for security analysis.

 ## Project Structure